luiscarlosgph/videosum/README.md

 Citation
 --------

-If you use this code in your research, please cite:
+If you use this code in your research, please cite [the paper](doc/paper.pdf):

 ```
 @article{GarciaPerazaHerrera2023,